pardhuAj/Research/README.md

 # Research

-The following folder contains all research projects during the third semester of PhD program
+The following folder contains all research projects during the PhD program